drummachinefunk/kite_news/README.md

 # Development
 - The app uses `json_serializable` to parse JSON models.
 To generate the files run `dart run build_runner build`

+# Deployment

+For iOS:
+- Run `flutter build ipa`
+- Use Xcode or Transporter to upload to the App Store

 # Known Limitations
 - No caching of web resources
 - No tablet optimized layout